facile-it/facile-it.github.io/content/blog/eng/common-problems-faced-by-php-developers-in-consuming-an-ampq-message.md

 We ran this configuration for some time and we experienced ALL of these problems randomly during the normal application flows.
 We decided to find a good solution and we ended up with an external CLI command processor written in another language and designed for the scope.

-The pros of having an external consumer like this is that we haven't to care of the supervision of the process nor the worries in case of changes on the codebase.
+The pros of having an external consumer like this is that we haven't to care of the supervision of the process nor worries in case of changes on the codebase.

 ## RabbitMQ cli consumer